imcquee/imcquee.github.io/README.md

 - [ ] Add callout component
 - [ ] Fix Project page mobile layout
 - [ ] Fixup env stuff, inject with workflow so I can remove from flake
+- [ ] Investigate using chic instead of typical shiki package

 ### Credit